toreau/perl-presizely/README.md

 Presizely is an easy-to-use online service for transforming images.
 The main focus is on resizing/scaling images, but several other types of transformations are also possible.

+**The service is currently under beta testing and should not be used in production environments.**

 ## Try it

 ```